steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/Index.md

 ## [VST 3 Locations / Format](Locations+Format/Index.md)

-Formats definition of a **VST 3 Plug-in** and its preset and where they are located on different platforms.
+Formats definition of a **VST 3** plug-in and its preset and where they are located on different platforms.

 ## [About MIDI in VST 3](About+MIDI/Index.md)